Following is what the American Egg Board says on using raw eggs in cooking:

-Raw Egg Yolks
+Raw Egg Yolks:

 To cook yolks, the recipe must contain at least 2 tablespoons of liquid per yolk.
 Less liquid will produce scrambled eggs.
 Simply combine the yolks with the liquid in the recipe.
-Cook in a heavy saucepan over a very low heat, stirring constantly, until the mixture coats a metal spoon, bubbles at the edges or reaches 160ºF.
-Cool quickly and proceed with the recipe.
+Cook in a heavy saucepan over a very low heat, stirring constantly, until the mixture coats a metal spoon, bubbles at the edges or reaches 160 F. Cool quickly and proceed with the recipe.

 One of several types of bacteria which can cause food poisoning (salmonellosis) if ingested in large numbers.
 It is found in the intestinal tract of animals, birds, insects, reptiles, seafood, and people.
 The bacteria can easily be passed from the intestinal tract to the hands and onto food.